ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 ### Create Styles for layers in Geoserver
 Read up on styles at [https://docs.geoserver.org/stable/en/user/styling/index.html#styling](https://docs.geoserver.org/stable/en/user/styling/index.html#styling).

 In Geoserver, click on `Styles` at the left main menu and then `Add a New Style`.
-Fill in the name of the style (`buildings_a` for example, matching the table name) and specify the `osm` workspace.
+Fill in the name of the style (`buildings_a` for example, matching the table name) and specify the `nyc_workshop` workspace.
 Click on the `Choose File` button and select the SLD file for the style you are creating, then click `Upload`.

 ![Data store](screenshots/geoserver-add-style.png)